Mohamed Benchaaboun: Director General of the Mohammed VI Investment Fund

 On 18 October 2022, Benchaaboun was appointed as the Director General of the Mohammed VI Investment Fund by King Mohamed VI.

+Chairman of the board of directors of Maroc Telecom

+On 25 February, Benchaaboun was appointed to chairman of the board Maroc Telecom, replacing Abdeslam Ahizoune who was dismissed from that position.
+His term is set to two years, to last until March 2027, as part of a board renewal process, with the current members’ terms expiring on March 1, 2025.

 Personal life

 Benchaaboun is married and has two children.